discoTUKL/disco-snc-mgf-toolbox/README.md

 - Backlog bound for a given probability and vice versa
 - Delay bound for a given probability and vice versa
 - MGF-output bound

-Arrival processes:

-- DM1
-- MD1
-- Markov modulated on-off traffic (MMOO)
-- Exponentially bounded burstiness (EBB)
-- Token Bucket

-For the service, only a constant rate server is available.

 Topologies / settings: